List of Donald Duck universe characters: Tachyon Farflung

 Tachyon Farflung is a monkey-like alien whose first appearance was in the Danish comic story "The Terror From Outer Space", where he becomes a relatively important foe of Scrooge McDuck.
 Tachyon is shown as a notorious intergalactic thief who hid himself on the planet Melbar, described as crime capital of the universe.
 He discovers Scrooge's fortune by using an interstellar spyscope.
 Then Tachyon comes to Earth on his spaceship determined to steal Scrooge's Money Bin.
 Like Princess Oona, Tachyon Farflung is a comic character developed through a partnership between the Swedish couple Stefan and Unn Printz-Påhlson and the Chilean cartoonist Vicar.
 Tachyon's original skin color is green, but some countries showed him with light creamy skin.
 This character appeared in more than five comic stories.

 Woimly Filcher

 Woimly Filcher is an anthropomorphic male cat created by William Van Horn who is similar to another Disney character, Pete.
 He appeared for the first time in the Danish story "Deck Us All!", where he is shown as a close friend of Jones.
 Nevertheless, this fellowship was not explored in any of Woimly's later stories.
 Woimly is always smoking a cigar like the original Pete used to do.
 He became a relatively important rival to Donald Duck.
 Woimly likes to provoke Donald by showing unbearable arrogance when they are in some contest against each other.

 Pete

-Pete is a large, menacing anthropomorphic black cat who appears in several Donald Duck short films and in DuckTales.
+Pete is a large, menacing anthropomorphic black cat who appears in several Donald Duck short films rivaling Donald, a recurring role in them being that of a Sergeant in Donald's platoon in short films in which Donald is a private in the army.
+In DuckTales he appears embodying several different characters.
 He is usually more closely associated with the Mickey Mouse universe where he has remained a central figure since Steamboat Willie.